-Hazardous waste accounts for significant amounts of toxic waste in landfills.
-When disposed of improperly, these wastes can do serious damage to the health of humans, wildlife and the environment, water and air.
+Hazardous waste represents a significant amount of the toxic waste found in landfills.
+When disposed of improperly, this waste can do serious damage to human health, wildlife, and the environment.

 The following items should not be thrown out with your regular trash: